nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ![scrum methodology 1995](scrum_methodology_1995.png)
 ---
+### Scrum
-- SCRUM assumes that the systems development process is an unpredictable, complicated process that can only be roughly described as an overall progression.
+- ".. assumes that the systems development process is an unpredictable, complicated process that can only be roughly described as an overall progression."
-- SCRUM defines the systems development process as a loose set of activities that combines known, workable tools and techniques with the best that a development team can devise to build systems.
-Since these activities are loose, controls to manage the process and inherent risk are used.
+- ".. defines the systems development process as a loose set of activities that combines known, workable tools and techniques with the best that a development team can devise to build systems.
+Since these activities are loose, controls to manage the process and inherent risk are used."
-- SCRUM is an enhancement of the commonly used iterative/incremental object-oriented development cycle.
+- ".. is an enhancement of the commonly used iterative/incremental object-oriented development cycle."
 ---
 ![scrum methodology 2 1995](scrum_methodology_2_1995.png)
 ---